BotsByDiscordians/SailBot/README.md

 This is the most likely final re-write of SB.
 The bot is written using TypeScript, and has a lot of head functionality that is not actually critical to SB.
 # Main Features
-Support for Running on Docker \n
+Support for Running on Docker /
 Support for PM2 Deployment
 Written with ESM for compatibility
 Support Sharding + Clustering (Not Necessarily Required, but just there for safe-proofing)